ARedfearn/MuchBetter.API/README.md

 - Feel free to spend as much or as little time on the exercise as you like
 - Feel free to use whatever additional frameworks / libraries / packages you like
 - Your code should be in a state that you would feel comfortable releasing to production
-- The endpoints for the same token might be called from multiple clients concurrently.
 - Writing unit/integration tests are optional but highly encouraged
 - Dockerising the two components is optional and encouraged